Springfield, Massachusetts: Geography

 According to the United States Census Bureau, the city has a total area of 85.7 km2, of which 82.5 km2 are land and 3.1 km2, or 3.65%, are water.
 Once nicknamed "The City in a Forest", Springfield features over 4.0 sqmi of urban parkland, 12% of its total land area.

 Located in the fertile Connecticut River Valley, surrounded by mountains, bluffs, and rolling hills in all cardinal directions, Springfield sits on the eastern bank of the Connecticut River, near its confluence with two major tributary rivers—the western Westfield River, which flows into the Connecticut opposite Springfield's South End Bridge; and the eastern Chicopee River, which flows into the Connecticut less than 0.5 mi north of Springfield, in the city of Chicopee (which constituted one of Springfield's most populous neighborhoods until it separated and became an independent municipality in 1852).
 The Connecticut state line is only 4 mi south of Springfield, beside the wealthy suburb of Longmeadow, which itself separated from Springfield in 1783.

 Springfield's densely urban Metro Center district surrounding Main Street is relatively flat, and follows the north–south trajectory of the Connecticut River; however, as one moves eastward, the city becomes increasingly hilly.

 Aside from its rivers, Springfield's second most prominent topographical feature is the city's 735 acre Forest Park.
 Forest Park lies in the southwestern corner of the city, surrounded by Springfield's attractive garden districts, Forest Park and Forest Park Heights, which feature over 600 Victorian Painted Lady mansions.
-Forest Park also borders Western Massachusetts' most affluent town, Longmeadow.
-Springfield shares borders with other well-heeled suburbs such as East Longmeadow, Wilbraham, Ludlow and the de-industrializing city of Chicopee.
+Forest Park also borders Longmeadow.
+Springfield shares borders with other suburbs such as East Longmeadow, Wilbraham, Ludlow and the city of Chicopee.
 The small cities of Agawam and West Springfield lie less than a mile (1.6 km) from Springfield's Metro Center, across the Connecticut River.

 The City of Springfield also owns the Springfield Country Club, located in the autonomous city of West Springfield, which separated from Springfield in 1774.